wonka-labs/wonka-js/README.md

 # Wonka JS

 `Wonka` is a JS/TS layer that simplifies the minting process on top of [MetaPlex's Candy Machine](https://docs.metaplex.com/candy-machine-v2/introduction).
-Once you have [follow the instructions to upload your NFTs](https://docs.metaplex.com/candy-machine-v2/preparing-assets), you can easily use the following three commands to build your mint flow:
+Once you have [followed the instructions to upload your NFTs](https://docs.metaplex.com/candy-machine-v2/preparing-assets), you can easily use the following three commands to build your mint flow:

 * `mintCandyMachineToken(..)`
 * `getCandyMachineMints(..)`